 In recent times, technological innovation has touched all parts of our personal and working lives.
 We’ve all learned to adapt to change, especially during lockdown and remote working conditions.
 The recent technological growth for virtual reality has proven to be a game-changer for businesses.
 The demand for access to real-time information and services is sky-high.
 VR has modernized the entire working structure for sectors like HR.
 And in some businesses, onboarding has yielded to the new norms of virtual reality recruitment.
 VR technology can help your HR team to sufficiently sift through competent candidates, more than ever before.
 From using AI facial recognition to read personalities, to virtually interactive interviews—the benefits for VR are endless

 What is Virtual Reality?

 Virtual reality has many definitions.
 But the computer-simulated experience is best presented by its innovations.
 Immersing all your senses in a virtual environment is the base point of VR.
 Inventions can range from headsets and Smartphone VR, all the way to self-driving cars and artificial intelligence.
-VR is utilized in industries like:
+VR development is utilized in industries like: